 Solar photovoltaic, solar thermoelectric and wind energy production

-AleaSoft Energy Forecasting’s demand forecasts indicate that electricity demand will increase in most of the analyzed markets in the week of Nov.
-20. Only the German and Dutch markets will register lower demand.
+According to AleaSoft Energy Forecasting’s demand forecasts, in the week of Nov.
+13, electricity demand will increase in most of the analyzed markets.
+Only the French, German and Spanish markets will register lower demand.

 European electricity markets

-AleaSoft Energy Forecasting’s price forecasts indicate that in the fourth week of November prices in most European electricity markets might increase.
-Declining wind energy production and rising demand in most markets might contribute to this behavior.
-However, the increase in wind energy production in the Iberian Peninsula might lead to lower prices in the MIBEL market.
+AleaSoft Energy Forecasting’s price forecasts indicate that in the third week of November prices in most European electricity markets might continue to rise.
+Declining wind energy production will contribute to this behavior.

 Brent, fuels and CO2

 On Monday, Nov.
-13, Brent oil futures for the Front‑Month in the ICE market registered their weekly maximum settlement price, $82.52/bbl.
-This price was 3.1% lower than the previous Monday.
-In the following days of the third week of Nov. prices declined to reach the weekly minimum settlement price, $77.42/bbl, on Thursday, Nov.
-16. This price was 3.2% lower than the previous Thursday and the lowest since the first half of July.
-On Friday, prices increased again.
-On that day, the settlement price was $80.61/bbl.
-This settlement price was 1.0% lower than the previous Friday.
+6, Brent oil futures for the Front‑Month in the ICE market registered their weekly maximum settlement price, $85.18/bbl.
+This price was already 2.6% lower than the previous Monday.
+Prices declined on Tuesday and Wednesday to reach the weekly minimum settlement price, $79.54/bbl, on Wednesday, Nov.
+8. This price was 6.0% lower than the previous Wednesday and the lowest since July.
+In the last sessions of the week, prices increased again.
+The settlement price on Friday, Nov.
+10 was $81.43/bbl.
+This was 4.1% lower than the previous Friday.

 AleaSoft Energy Forecasting’s analysis is based on the potential for energy markets in Europe and the financing and valuation of renewable energy projects.

 The views and opinions expressed in this article are the author’s own, and do not necessarily reflect those held by pv magazine.

 This content is protected by copyright and may not be reused.
 If you want to cooperate with us and would like to reuse some of our content, please contact: email@example.com.